German Empire: Western Front

 Germany did not want to risk lengthy battles along the Franco-German border and instead adopted the Schlieffen Plan, a military strategy designed to cripple France by invading Belgium and Luxembourg, sweeping down to encircle and crush both Paris and the French forces along the Franco-German border in a quick victory.
 After defeating France, Germany would turn to attack Russia.
 The plan required violating the official neutrality of Belgium and Luxembourg, which Britain had guaranteed by treaty.
 However, the Germans had calculated that Britain would enter the war regardless of whether they had formal justification to do so.
-At first the attack was successful: the German Army swept down from Belgium and Luxembourg and advanced on Paris, at the nearby river Marne.
+At first the attack was successful: the German Army swept down from Belgium and Luxembourg and advanced on Paris, at the Marne.
 However, the evolution of weapons over the last century heavily favored defense over offense, especially thanks to the machine gun, so that it took proportionally more offensive force to overcome a defensive position.
 This resulted in the German lines on the offense contracting to keep up the offensive timetable while correspondingly the French lines were extending.
-In addition, some German units that were originally slotted for the German far-right were transferred to the Eastern Front in reaction to Russia mobilizing far faster than anticipated.
-The combined effect had the German right flank sweeping down in front of Paris instead of behind it, exposing the German Right flank to the extending French lines and attack from strategic French reserves stationed in Paris.
-Attacking the exposed German right flank, the French Army and the British Army put up a strong resistance to the defense of Paris at the First Battle of the Marne, resulting in the German Army retreating to defensive positions along the river Aisne.
+In addition, some German units that were originally slotted for the German far right were transferred to the Eastern Front in reaction to Russia mobilizing far faster than anticipated.
+The combined effect had the German right flank sweeping down in front of Paris instead of behind it, exposing the German right flank to the extending French lines and attack from strategic French reserves stationed in Paris.
+Attacking the exposed German right flank, the French Army and the British Army put up a strong resistance to the defense of Paris at the First Battle of the Marne, resulting in the German Army retreating to defensive positions along the Aisne.
 A subsequent Race to the Sea resulted in a long-held stalemate between the German Army and the Allies in dug-in trench warfare positions from Alsace to Flanders.